Answer Posted / pradip

 Post New Answer View All Answers

-What is the absolute path of a file?
+What is a .lib file?

 How do I delete a folder?